dougallen22/htdocs/README.md

 # htdocs
-# Please add me on whatsapp or telegram or on skype, for quick and batter converstation
+# Please add me on whatsapp or telegram or on skype, for quick and better converstation
 # Here is my number +923487755965